 Decrease of other taxes

-Currently, the government of Cyprus has introduced other tax benefits too:
+The government of Cyprus introduced other tax benefits too:

 - Starting from 2017, annual Immovable Property tax is completely abolished.

 - VAT.
-When new property is purchased, a reduced VAT rate amounting to 5% will be charged instead of the full rate of 19% (subject to certain simple conditions).
+When new property is purchased, a reduced VAT rate amounting to 5% is charged instead of the full rate of 19% (subject to certain simple conditions).

 Your message has been submitted successfully.